 Simone Benassi - A native of Brazil, Simone earned her BS in Biomedical Sciences and PhD in Neurosciences from the Federal University of Sao Paulo.
 After moving to the US, she became a Postdoctoral Fellow at UCLA's School of Medicine, Neurology Dept. and worked subsequently as a clinical trials researcher following her fellowship.
 Now she very generously volunteers her time to our lab for the purpose of furthering our goal of assisting ASD families.

-Gilead Cosman - An intern programmer working under the Neurogaming Center funded by UCSD's Qualcomm Institute.
+Gilead Cosman - An applications programmer working under the Neurogaming Center funded by UCSD's Qualcomm Institute.

 Wen-hsuan Chan - Postdoc in Cognitive Sciences.
 Processes and analyzes EEG data from typically developing and ASD participants.